We pay attention to and remember puns, alliteration

 2. Wordplay is more fun.

-Figuring out a pun is a little like figuring out a riddle.
-We solve riddles for fun.
+Figuring out a pun is a little like figuring out a riddle or solving The New York Times crossword puzzle.
+It’s fun!
 It also feels good to figure out a twist of phrase.

 Call it “the pleasure of the text,” the reward that readers get from figuring out figurative language.
 When readers discover the hidden meaning behind your wordplay, they congratulate themselves on their astuteness.

 And when that twist of phrase tickles your readers’ funny bones, their brains deliver a dose of dopamine.
 Then, if you really crack up, neurons called spindle cells spread the joy across the brain.

 The good feeling readers get from figuring out puns and other plays on words also helps create a positive attitude toward your message.
 That puts readers in an agreeable mood and may even open their minds to your message.

 In fact, ads using rhetorical techniques were 166% more likely to persuade readers (PDF) than ads that did not, according to two researchers from the California State University at Sacramento.
 They correlated ads with figurative language in Which Ad Pulled Best against results.

 Move readers to act

 “Words that roll off the tongue stay in the brain,” says Sam Horn, author of Pop!: Stand Out in Any Crowd.

 Those two Sac State researchers also found that ads using rhetorical techniques were 229% more likely to be remembered than ads that did not.